cvmfs/cvmfs/doc/developer_doc/20-codestyle-and-git-contribution.md

 - Tab indent: 2
 - Max characters per line: 80

-In case of a necessary linebreak, the following style should be followed
+In case of a necessary line break, the following style should be followed
 ```c++
   // preferred
   foo()->